-All MENP students are required to take the ATI exam correlated with their courses.
+All pre-licensure students are required to take the ATI exam correlated with their courses.
 The goal for all students is to achieve a Level 2 or Level 3 proficiency.
-Prior to any proctored exam students are required to prepare by completing both practice exams and performing the focused review.
+Prior to any proctored exam students are required to prepare by completing a practice exam and performing the focused review.